 Against all expectations he graduated on schedule with a BS in Economics and Management Science and entered the world of banking, mostly because he was interested in the theory that money could earn money and he could finally relax and read.
 He met his future wife when he gave her a car loan.
 There is little doubt he got the better part of that deal.
 After thirty something years of banking and financial planning, he feels vampires and werewolves are probably less dangerous than Wall Street.

-Operating out of an undisclosed location in upstate New York, Conroe is preparing to wrap up his financial career to pursue writing full time.
+Operating out of an undisclosed location in upstate New York, Conroe is preparing to wrap up his financial career to pursue writing urban fantasy and science fiction full time.
 His fans will be excited to know that his wife has commissioned a new writing desk – complete with leg chains.

 He wishes to thank all of his fans for their kindness and loyalty.
 Extraordinary thanks go out to his beautiful daughters and amazing wife for all their support, ideas, writing music, general understanding, and for keeping him grounded.
 After all, someone has to be there to remind him to take out the garbage.